 The Peter W. Rodino, Jr. Archives consist of documents and other materials following the forty-year political career of Congressman Rodino (1909-2005), as well as his tenure at Seton Hall School of Law.
 The Archives are comprised of legislative records, press and campaign materials, constituent correspondence, photographs, scrapbooks and audio-visual formats that span the life of Peter W. Rodino, Jr. with the bulk of the material reflecting his work in Congress from 1949 - 1989.
 The Archives allow researchers to study the American political process as it shaped, and was shaped by, one of the key figures of the 20th Century, Peter W. Rodino, Jr. For a more detailed description of the Rodino Archives, please refer to our Finding Aid.

-Individual, on-site use of the Rodino Archives must be requested, via telephone 973-642-8195 at least 72 hours in advance to schedule an appointment.
+Individual, on-site use of the Rodino Archives must be requested at least 72 hours in advance to schedule an appointment.
 To request on-site use, please contact Deborah Schander, Law Library Director by phone: 973-642-8773 or by email at [email protected].
 For more information about the Rodino Archives on-site use, please refer to our Rodino Archives Access Policy.

-Research inquiries can be made by completing and submitting the online Rodino Request Form or in writing by email or mail.
-The written request should be sent to:
+Research inquiries can be made by completing and submitting the online Rodino Request Form.

 Judiciary Committee Records

 The Judiciary Committee records, including those relating to the Impeachment Inquiry, were acquired by Mr. Rodino in his capacity as Chairman of the Judiciary Committee in the House of Representatives.
 View Box Numbers, Accession Number, and Date Materials Open here.

 PETER W. RODINO, JR. 1909-2005